Major Declaration Checklist

 We’re thrilled you’ve decided to join the Economics Department at Princeton University.
 Before you go through the steps to declare your major, make sure you’ve checked the following boxes.

 - Make sure you’ve met the ECO 100, ECO 101, ECO 202, and MAT 175 prerequisites.
 Visit the prerequisite page to confirm you’ve met these requirements.
-If you have not met one of our prerequisites, note that either ECO 100 or 101 can be replaced by pre-approved summer course.
-Learn more about summer course substitutions and then submit a completed application for pre-approval to the Executive Director of Undergraduate Studies, Professor Smita Brunnermeier.
+If you have not met one of our prerequisites, note that either ECO 100 or 101 can be replaced by a pre-approved summer course.
+Learn more about summer course substitutions and review the Criteria for Courses Taken at Other Institutions carefully.
+Then, access the “Summer Course Pre-Approval” form through TigerHub under the “Academic Tasks” tile; make sure to contact your college dean or assistant dean for studies if you have questions.
+If you are planning to take a summer course abroad, indicate the relevant information in the e-form and reach out to the Study Abroad Program in the Office of International Programs if you have any questions.
 If you have a question about MAT 175 substitutions, contact MAT undergraduate placement officer, Professor Ana Menezes.

 - If you plan to study abroad, make sure you’ve planned in advance.
 The best times to study abroad are sophomore or junior Spring semesters.
 Read more about why and see recommended course sequences.
 And don’t forget to make an appointment with the Office of International Programs to discuss your options.